 The company said it will work with cities to identify properties where renters were pushed out after being protected under the moratorium.

-“You can either be a solution to challenges that are out there, or you can be compounding the challenges," Chris Lehane, AirBnB’s head of policy and communications, told me.
+“You can either be a solution to challenges that are out there, or you can be compounding the challenges,” Chris Lehane, Airbnb’s head of policy and communications, told The Washington Post.
 “We want to be a solution when it comes to economic opportunity.”

-Lehane said these efforts reflect a need to find new ways for government and the private sector to collaborate during a broader debate about how the tech industry should be regulated.
-He called for a “common sector” approach amid growing debate about how to regulate tech giants.
+Lehane said these efforts reflect a need to find new ways for government and the private sector to work together, amid a broader debate about how the tech industry should be regulated.

 “Platforms have a responsibility to build the tools and integrate their platforms with government systems to make these policies as effective as possible,” Lehane said in an interview.